How to Choose The Right Grout Color For Your Tile

 A dark grout joint is a great way to add contrast to a classic white subway tile.
 The contrasting grout warms up the white tile, preventing any sense of sterility while adding depth and dimension.
 Not to mention, a dark grout is easier to keep clean!

-Note: We do not recommend a dark grout with White Gloss due to staining potential.
+Note: We do not recommend a dark grout with White Wash due to staining potential.
 See more below.

 Note: We do not recommend a dark grout with Daisy due to staining potential.

 When it comes to contrasting grout colors, you can always go for the opposite look and pair a dark tile color with a contrasting white grout the way the kitchen below has done:

 Style 3: Find a Neutral Balance